Download Careers360 App

 When the Plaintiff is Wrongdoer

 The dictum Ex turpi causa non orithur actio which states that no action can result from an immoral cause has an impact on this kind of general defence.
-This wide defence states that the plaintiff is barred from suing the defendant even if he is at fault (having performed an illegal act) and has suffered losses.
+This wide defence states that the Plaintiff himself is a wrongdoer and is barred from suing the defendant even if he is at fault (having performed an illegal act) and has suffered losses.

 In the case of Collins v.
 Rension